 The N200k Budget Breakdown

-- N34,000.00 – Wedding bands, Couple’s outfits, Bride’s hairstyling, and makeup and/ or gele tying.
-[Groom cut suit materials/ fabric and had a tailor sew his wedding suit; Bride rented her wedding gown; they bought cheaper gold-plated wedding bands; Bride bought her fashion accessories from the open market at affordable prices, including her white wedding earrings and necklaces, and headpieces; the couple wore shoes they already owned – the groom had his shoes properly-shined and bride’s long wedding dress was covered her shoes from showing, so no one knew she wore her old shoes].
+- N34,000.00 – Wedding rings, Couple’s outfits, Bride’s hairstyling, and makeup and/ or gele tying.
+[Groom cut suit materials/ fabric and had a tailor sew his wedding suit; Bride rented her wedding gown; they bought cheaper gold-plated wedding rings; Bride bought her fashion accessories from the open market at affordable prices, including her white wedding earrings and necklaces, and headpieces; the couple wore shoes they already owned – the groom had his shoes properly-shined and bride’s long wedding dress was covered her shoes from showing, so no one knew she wore her old shoes].

 - N10,000.00 – Rentals of chairs and tables they arranged in the venue.